Tina Modotti: Photographer Made Revolutionary

 Phase 6: Maria

-First, she moved to Weimar Berlin, then, after the rise to power of Hitler, she moved to Moscow, Warsaw, Paris, and Madrid, always finding friends among Communist circles.
+First, she moved to Weimar Berlin, then, after the rise to power of Hitler, she moved to Moscow, Warsaw, Paris, and Madrid, always finding friends in Communist circles.
 From 1936 she participated in the Spanish Civil War using the pseudonym Maria.
-She stayed in Spain until the collapse of the Republican government in 1939, when she returned to Mexico.
+She stayed in Spain until the collapse of the Republican government in 1939 when she returned to Mexico.
 In 1942 she died in a taxi from heart failure which many described as suspicious.
-Diego Rivera believed that it was her lover Vittorio Vidali who orchestrated her death because Tina Modotti ‘knew too much’.
+Diego Rivera believed that it was her lover Vittorio Vidali who orchestrated her death because Tina Modotti “knew too much.”

 We love art history and writing about it.
 Your support helps us to sustain DailyArt Magazine and keep it running.

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!